nttcslab/KmeansDocData/README.md

 3. Execute the perl script ``./itr5_exeAFICP_8.2Mpubmed_perf.pl`` in ``./exe``.<br>
- The 8.2M-sized PubMed data set is loaded from ``./dataset/pubmed.8_2M.db`` (3.8GB) in around two minutes and given K=10,000, AF-ICP is executed with 50-thread parallel processing.<br>
+ The 8.2M-sized PubMed data set is loaded from ``./dataset/pubmed.8_2M.db`` (3.8GB) in around two minutes and given K=10,000, AF-ICP is executed with 50-thread parallel processing (default).<br>
+You can change default values in the perl scripts.
+For instance, the number of threads is defined by ``$NumThreads`` in the script.<br>
  A log file is generated in ``./Log``.<br>

 ## Compare AF-ICP with other algorithms, ICP, TA-ICP, and CS-ICP